Non-Rutgers Study Abroad Programs

 The idea of taking courses in German at a German university can be daunting.
 All international students are required to participate in a preliminary language program.
 You will arrive in Constance about a month before university classes begin.
-During this time, you will take an Intensive German language course at the appropriate level.
+During this time, you will take an Intensive German language course (6 ECTS) at the appropriate level.
 The course is taught by faculty from the University of Constance and is designed to help you become acquainted with the local accents and rapidity of speech, as well as with the way German professors conduct class.

 In order to have an idea of what classes are available, you should visit the University of Constance website.
 When looking for courses, be sure that you are looking at courses for undergraduate students only and that you are looking at classes in the correct term of study.
 Courses in English can be found here.

 You will need to be sure that you are registered as a full time student according to the University of Constance and Rutgers University.
 That means you will need to take at least 24-30 ECTS credits (12-15 RU credits) each semester.
 Thus, most students take four to five classes a term at the University of Constance.
 It is not possible to take classes as not-for-credit or pass/fail.

 For information about Study Abroad credit transfer, registration, and transcripts please visit the Academics section of our website.